veebch/btcticker/README.md

 sudo nano /etc/profile
 ```

-Scroll all teh way to the bottom of the file and insert at the end:
+Scroll all the way to the bottom of the file and insert at the end:

 For the 2.7 inch version